bashcious/easy_camera/README.md

 # EasyCamera

-EasyCamera is a Flutter plugin designed to simplify camera integration with customizable configurations.
-It provides a flexible and easy-to-use interface for capturing images while allowing developers to configure camera settings, preview styles, and control visibility.
+EasyCamera is a Flutter plugin that simplifies camera integration with customizable configurations.
+It provides a flexible and intuitive interface for capturing images while allowing developers to configure camera settings, preview styles, and control visibility.

 ## Features
 - Initialize and fetch available cameras